Authentic Hummus with vegetables and pita chips.

 • Sprinkle paprika, Aleppo pepper, or red chili pepper around the edges of the hummus for added flavor and visual appeal.

-• Serve your homemade hummus with pita, chips, fresh vegetables, or alongside crusty bread
+• Serve your hummus platter with pita, chips, fresh vegetables, or alongside crusty bread.

 Tips and Wisdom from Cafe Osharak